The Freetown Christiania, a society within a society, about a community who wanted to stay and live by their own rules.

 Christiania existed under special conditions for 40 years with constant conflicts and clashes between the local Christianites and the Danish state.
 This controversial area was and is loved by many, but has been a turning point for strong debate, especially because of the locals' relaxed view on hash and some unfortunate violent incidents.

-From 1st of July 2012, a foundation called "The Foundation Freetown Christiania" was founded in agreement with the Danish State.
+On 1st of July 2012, a foundation called "The Foundation Freetown Christiania" was founded in agreement with the Danish State.
 The foundation now owns the entire part of Christiania located outside the protected ramparts and leases buildings and land on the ramparts, which are still owned by the state.

 Today Christiania is one of Denmark’s most spectacular tourist attractions.
 It is still a society within a society, for example, you cannot buy a house in Christiania.
 You have to apply for it, and if successful, it is given to you.
 Many of the original settlers still live in the collectively controlled village, and the area has a clear 70´s´ feel to it.
 Today around 1,000 people live in Christiania, and every year more than 500,000 people come to visit.